django-json-api/django-rest-framework-json-api/docs/usage.md

 ### Filter Backends

-Following are descriptions for three JSON:API-specific filter backends and documentation on suggested usage for a standard DRF keyword-search filter backend that makes it consistent with JSON:API.
+Following are descriptions of JSON:API-specific filter backends and documentation on suggested usage for a standard DRF keyword-search filter backend that makes it consistent with JSON:API.

 #### `QueryParameterValidationFilter`